 However, every successful event has the possibility of high profits, and you may even be tipped cash as an event planner depending on the kinds of events you run.

 A good place to start with your event planning business is by reaching out to local companies and other small businesses to see if they need event planning services.
 Once you've earned a few customers you can usually count on repeat business and word of mouth to help your business grow.
 Overall, starting a party rental business can be well worth your time.

-Run A Food Truck
+16. Food Truck Business

 Food trucks are a great way to get your foot in the door of the restaurant industry.
 Most food trucks are basically niche restaurants on wheels.
 They specialize in a very particular kind of food and make that food incredibly well, which helps attract more customers to their business.